-A number of people I see have lived through difficult or confusing relationships, including experiences of emotional neglect, inconsistency, or having to grow up quickly.
+Many people I work with have lived through difficult or confusing relationships, including experiences of emotional neglect, inconsistency, or having to grow up quickly.
 These early experiences can shape how safe it feels to take up space, ask for help, or trust closeness later in life.

 I also work with people navigating significant transitions — such as separation, loss, or periods of re-evaluation — where familiar ways of coping no longer feel sufficient.
-Sometimes what brings someone to therapy is not a single crisis, but a growing sense that something important has been missing — and that it can be hard to put into words.
+Sometimes people come to therapy not because of a single crisis, but because of a growing sense that something important has been missing — and that it can be hard to put into words.

 How I Think About Psychological Distress